cloudnativeessentials/dra-tutorial/README.md

   - Devices: are devices in a managed pool, devices lists information like versions, capacity, or other attributes
   - Nodes: the nodes that can access the resources

-Here's an example of a ResourceSlice:
+Here's an example of a ResourceSlice: <br>
 ```yaml
 apiVersion: resource.k8s.io/v1
 kind: ResourceSlice